-In 2021-22:
+In 2022-23:

-- Dozens of fulfilled data requests from governmental agencies, businesses, academic institutions, and the public in support of transportation-related work and other needs. - An updated demographic forecast document that supports traffic modeling and other long-range planning efforts, accessible through the Fresno COG website. - More complete and accurate socioeconomic data for traffic modeling and future growth allocation, including data and analysis to support a modeling scenario that reflects the observed socioeconomic impacts of the COVID-19 pandemic. - An updated demographics page on the Fresno COG website that provides access to the most up-to-date data from U.S. Census, State Department of Finance, and other sources. - Delivered JSA to the California Department of Finance, renewing COG's status as a State Census Data Center. - Various maps, data tables, and other support materials for Fresno COG-prepared reports and plans.
+- Dozens of fulfilled data requests from governmental agencies, businesses, academic institutions, and the public in support of transportation-related work and other needs - More complete and accurate socioeconomic data for traffic modeling and future growth allocation, including data and analysis to support a modeling scenario that reflects the observed socioeconomic impacts of the COVID-19 pandemic - An updated demographics page on the Fresno COG website that provides access to the most up-to-date data from U.S. Census, State Department of Finance, and other sources - Analyzed demographics change in last decade with 2020 decennial census data, and shared summary with member agencies - Various maps, data tables, and other support materials for Fresno COG-prepared reports and plans, most notably for the 2022RTP/SCS

-- 1. Socioeconomic information for Fresno COG-prepared reports and plans, most notably for the 2022 RTP/SCS (July 2022) - 2.
-Special census reports in response to member agency and public requests for transportation data (ongoing) - 3.
-Affiliate State Census Data Census Reports and other data (ongoing) - 4.
-Updated demographic information for COG website as available, most notably from the 2020 decennial census (ongoing) - 5.
-Various demographic and socioeconomic information in support of traffic modeling activities (ongoing)
+- 1. Socioeconomic information for Fresno COG-prepared reports and plans - 2.
+Special census reports in response to member agency and public requests for transportation data - 3.
+Affiliate State Census Data Census Reports and other data - 4.
+Updated demographic information for COG website as available, most notably from the 2020 decennial census and latest ACS - 5.
+Various demographic and socioeconomic information in support of land use and travel demand model update

-- 350.01 Provide products and services in fulfillment of the responsibilities of the Fresno Regional Data Center; disseminate Census 2020 and other special census reports; collect, analyze, and disseminate demographic and socioeconomic data to member agencies and the public to support transportation planning and research (Monthly, as needed). - 350.02 Develop and maintain socioeconomic and demographic data critical to traffic modeling; provide support for reports and modeling projects (Monthly, as needed).
+- 350.01 Provide products and services in fulfillment of the responsibilities of the Fresno Regional Data Center; disseminate Census 2020 and other special census reports; collect, analyze, and disseminate demographic and socioeconomic data to member agencies and the public to support transportation planning and research (monthly, as needed) - 350.02 Develop and maintain socioeconomic and demographic data critical to traffic modeling; provide support for reports and modeling projects (monthly, as needed) - 350.03 Develop a Regional Data Platform to exchange data among Fresno COG and member agencies, and host dashboards and maps to deliver information of demographic and transportation performance to member agencies and public (Feb 2024 to Jun 2024)